CookieHoodie/OsuBot/README.md

 3) Start your osu! client and then start the OsuBot.

+4) For first time run, you'll be prompted to initialize settings.
+Just follow the instructions appear.

-4) Choose the bot you want (Auto/Autopilot/Relax).
+5) Choose the bot you want (Auto/Autopilot/Relax).

-5) Choose the mod you want (HR/DT/HR DT).
+6) Choose the mod you want (HR/DT/HR DT).

-6) Start a map while the screen is showing "Waiting for beatmap..." to start the bot.
+7) Start a map while the screen is showing "Waiting for beatmap..." to start the bot.

+8) If you wanna change the settings, press shift + c while the screen is showing "Waiting for beatmap" or while the map is playing.

-Extra: If you really decide to use this to cheat, change the Osubot.exe to another name to reduce the chance of getting detected.
+#### Extra: If you really decide to use this to cheat, change the exe to another name to reduce the chance of getting detected.

 # Tricks